I Show You Secrets: Chart performance

 "I Show You Secrets" was successful on the charts across Europe, in West Asia and North-America.
 The single reached the top 10 in Austria (5), Finland (3), Germany (6), Israel (5), Switzerland (6), and also peaked at number ten on the RPM Dance/Urban chart in Canada.
 In the act's native Germany, it peaked at number six for two weeks, after seven weeks within the German Singles Chart.
 The single spent 24 weeks in total within the chart.
 Additionally, it was a top-20 hit in Sweden (14), as well as on the Eurochart Hot 100, where it peaked at number 18 in September 1994 after eight weeks on the chart.
 In Belgium, the single entered the top 50 in Flanders (42), while in the UK, it peaked at number 85 in its first and only week on the UK Singles Chart, on November 6, 1994.
 "I Show You Secret" was also a small club hit on the RM Club Chart by Music Week, peaking at 81.

 The act earned a gold record in Germany, after 250,000 singles were sold.

 Music video

 The accompanying music video for "I Show You Secrets" was directed by John Clayton and filmed in London.
 It depicts the act in a basement-like surrounding.
 Singer Kyra sits on a throne, wearing a crown and with a snake around her neck.
 Rapper Dean Thomas, shirtless and sometimed with blue sunglasses, stands by her side.
 They are surrounded by burning fires, wires, dancers performing on a staircase-like stage and a man with an owl.
 Throughout the video, Egyptian hieroglyphs can be seen several times.
 The crown Kyra wears was handmade especially for her.
-The video was A-listed on Germany's VIVA, which was very supportive of the act, in August 1994.
+"I Show You Secrets" was A-listed on German music television channel VIVA, which was very supportive of the act, in August 1994.
+One month later, it received "prime break out" rotation on MTV Europe.